The Gateway of the Northern Gulf

-Kuwait, officially the State of Kuwait, is a small yet geopolitically significant nation in the northern Persian Gulf, bordered by Iraq and Saudi Arabia.
-Known for its vast oil reserves, progressive society, and powerful sovereign wealth fund, Kuwait blends Islamic values, Bedouin traditions, and modern governance in a uniquely balanced way.
+Kuwait, officially the State of Kuwait, is a small but influential country located at the northwestern tip of the Persian Gulf, bordered by Iraq and Saudi Arabia.
+Known for its rich oil reserves, modern infrastructure, and vibrant cultural life, Kuwait stands as one of the wealthiest and most politically dynamic nations in the Middle East.

 -